 Getting Around Orlando

 If you’re flying into town, you should probably pick up a rental car at the airport.
 Public transportation in Orlando isn’t great.
 There is a public bus system, a single Sunrail line (with a wacky limited schedule) and shuttles connecting the theme parks with resorts, but this isn’t so handy for experiencing alternative Orlando.
 If you’re traveling from out of town and don’t want to drive, there’s always Uber.
 It’s a great way to get around Orlando for a reasonable price, without driving.
-If you’ve never used Uber, sign up here and receive some credits off your first rides.

 Despite loving the other side of Orlando, I do know Disney well.
 Asides from previously writing about working there, we’ve also covered Tips for Visiting Disney World Over the Holidays and 5 Ways to Save Time at Disney.
 We also previously lived in Tampa for 2 and 1/2 years and enjoy returning to see friends.
 If you’re heading west, read about great day trips from Tampa.